PolVilniusTech/public.incident.reporting.timeline.md/timeline/RandomCorner.md

 ```
 ##### I nnocent

-This Article [LRT.lt](https://www.lrt.lt/naujienos/pasaulyje/6/2308657/lektuvai-europoje-ir-artimuosiuose-rytuose-toliau-patiria-gps-trikdzius-itariama-rusija) provide prior information about Global Navigation Satellite System not working as it should.
+This Article [LRT.lt](https://www.lrt.lt/naujienos/pasaulyje/6/2308657/lektuvai-europoje-ir-artimuosiuose-rytuose-toliau-patiria-gps-trikdzius-itariama-rusija) provide prior information about Global Navigation Satellite System not working as it does.
 ```

 ```